-Andrew Baumann specializes in U.S. political issues and provides strategic advice to political campaigns, issue advocacy organizations and foundations.
-Along with Al Quinlan, Baumann leads the firm’s extensive work in Michigan, where he has overseen polling in over 40 state legislative districts as well as a U.S. Senate race, three Congressional races, and the state’s renewable energy ballot measure, among other work, over the last three years.
-He also leads the firm’s work on energy and environmental-related issues.
+Andrew Baumann specializes in U.S. political issues and provides strategic advice to political campaigns, issue advocacy organizations, foundations, and corporations.
+Along with Al Quinlan, Baumann leads the firm’s extensive work in Michigan, where he has overseen polling in two U.S. Senate races, five Congressional races, dozens of state legislative races, and several issues measures over the past four years.

 His current and recent clients include:

-- The Democratic Senatorial Campaign Committee (DSCC – WI, CO and NM)
+- The Democratic Senatorial Campaign Committee (WI, CO, and NM)

 - The League of Conservation Voters

 - The National Education Association

 - The Colorado Education Association